 New to North America for the first time in 2017, this Japanese heirloom is a medium sized, oblong daikon type.
 The wasabi-green skin and flesh is crisp and succulent, with a strong heat reminiscent of the much loved Japanese horseradish paste.
 The flavour is sharp and tear-inducing for lovers of spice.
-This radish also makes excellent micro-greens, with the spiciness developing early on in its tiny leaves.
+Wasabi radish seeds also make excellent micro-greens, with the spiciness developing early on in its tiny leaves.
 Radishes can be grown all season but they’re easiest when sown March/April and again August through October.
 Optimal soil temperature: 18-24°C (65-75°F).
 Seeds should sprout in 5-7 days.

 Matures in 60 days.(Open pollinated seeds)